edsadr/windsurf-task-manager-workflow/README.md

         ```
 * **Output:** A markdown file (e.g., `YourProject-PRD.md`) detailing the product requirements.

+**Step 2: Prepare Workspace with Windsurf Rules**

+* **Purpose:** Establish clear coding, workflow, and collaboration standards for your project by creating a `windsurfrules.md` file, ensuring Cascade (Windsurf AI) behaves according to your team's conventions.
+* **How:**
+    * Use the [docs/create-windsurf-rules.md](docs/create-windsurf-rules.md) as a guide.
+    * In Windsurf editor Agent chat, start with:
+        ```
+        Follow the process in @create-windsurf-rules.md have in mind the context of @YourProject-PRD.md
+        ```
+    * Answer any clarifying questions from Cascade to refine your rules.
+    * Save the output as `windsurfrules.md` in your project root.
+    * **Important:** After reviewing and editing, manually rename `windsurfrules.md` to `.windsurfrules` to activate the rules for your workspace.
+* **Output:** A `windsurfrules.md` file in your project root, to be renamed as `.windsurfrules`.

 **Step 3: Generate a Task List from the PRD**

 * **Purpose:** Convert the high-level requirements from the PRD into a detailed, step-by-step implementation plan for Windsurf editor.
 * **How:**
     * Use the `generate-tasks.md` rule file (available within Windsurf editor).
-    * In Windsurf editor Agent chat, use the following command structure, replacing `YourProject-PRD.md` with the actual filename of your PRD from Step 2:
+    * In Windsurf editor Agent chat, use the following command structure, replacing `YourProject-PRD.md` with the actual filename of your PRD from Step 1:
         ```
         Take @YourProject-PRD.md and create tasks using @generate-tasks.md
         ```